Infrastructure for research 2020

 The summary is to be written in Swedish and English and may contain up to 1,500 characters including spaces.
-It should explain why the research task is important, its purpose and how it will be implemented.
+It should explain why the project is important, its purpose and how it will be implemented.
 The summary is to be formulated in such a way as to be intelligible to an interested layman.
-If the application is approved, the summary will be posted on RJ’s website.
+If the application is approved, the summary will be posted on RJ's website.

 The project description may contain up to 19,200 characters including spaces.
-It is to be in English and is to include:
+It is to be written in English and is to include: